Avoid Major Decision-Making While Grieving—Why This is So Important

 4 of the “big ones” where the “no big decisions for the first year” rule applies:

-As you adjust to your loss, you actually may be able to tolerate remembrances and they may be a comfort to you rather than a painful reminder.
+So, wait before you undertake a random disposal of a loved one’s items.
+As you adjust to your loss, you actually may be able to tolerate some of the times, as remembrances.
+They may be a comfort to you rather than a painful reminder.
 That’s the time when you’ll be glad you kept them.

-You may feel like you’d like a new job for a different environment, or even switching careers.
-But slow down, give yourself at least six months before re-evaluating whether you really need to switch jobs or careers.
+You may feel like you’d like a new job in order to have a different work environment, or you might even want to switch careers.
+But, give yourself at least six months before re-evaluating whether you really need to switch jobs or careers.

-Before the six months period, if you job seems too stressful or intense to handle while grieving, see if you can work out a situation with your current employer that might be more comfortable for you.
+Before then, if the job is too rough with your grief, see if you can work out a situation with your current employer that might be more comfortable for you.

 Ah, stop right there.